mehrancodes/laravel-zarinpal/README.md

 <?php

 return [
   'params' => [
     'merchant-id' => '',

     // Leave it empty if you're passing the callback url when doing the request 'callback-url' => '',

-        // A summary of your product or application 'description' => 'تصویر دنیای هنر',
+    // A summary of your product or application, if needed 'description' => '',
   ],

   // Set to true if you are in the development environment 'testing' => false
 ];

 ```